 Bringing a companion

-Especially if you're having major dental work involving surgery, it can be a good idea to have someone accompany you on your trip.
+Especially if you're having major dental work involving surgery, like dental implants in Cancun, it can be a good idea to have someone accompany you on your trip.
 They will be able to help you get back to your room to rest and ensure you have enough soft food on hand as you recover.
 If you experience any complications, they can also step in to help communicate with the dental clinic.

 This does mean double the cost in airfares, food, and accommodation, but it can be worth it for the peace of mind.
 Plus, you'll have a friend or loved one to enjoy your vacation with.